KEY TAKEAWAYS

 - Closing

 The PMI standards are used mainly in the USA, Canada, and the Middle East and contain the project management processes and techniques needed to complete projects.
-It’s more of a reference guide that outlines project management standards rather than an actual method.
+They are more of a reference guide that outlines project management standards than an actual method.

 Tools and resources for project managers